h0lzi/quine-relay-compose/README.md

 c_1          | http://cpp:8080/run/cpp
 c_1          | [Worker: RequestDispatcher: Thread-12] ERROR Fluent - Unable to apply route
 ```
-I did not spwan all 100 quine containers so it stops here as the next container is not running.
+Here I did not spwan all 100 quine containers so it stops as the next container is not running.